 In determining the ECL of fees receivables, the Company has used one year of historical losses data to determine the loss rate and applied an adjustment against the historical loss rate based on the change in Gross Domestic Product (GDP) and unemployment rate to reflect the current and forward looking information.
-As at the reporting date, the ECLs for fees receivables are S\$46,525 (2022: S\$65,340) as disclosed in Note 9 to the financial statements.
+As at the reporting date, the ECLs for fees receivables are S\$75,334 (2023: S\$46,525) as disclosed in Note 9 to the financial statements.

-3.2.2 Estimated useful lives of property, plant and equipment
+3.2.2 Estimated useful lives of property, plant and equipment and intangible assets

-The useful life of an item of property, plant and equipment is estimated at the time the asset is acquired and is based on historical experience with similar assets and takes into account anticipated technological or other changes.
+The useful life of an item of property, plant and equipment and intangible assets is estimated at the time the asset is acquired and is based on historical experience with similar assets and takes into account anticipated technological or other changes.
 If changes occur more rapidly than anticipated or the asset experiences unexpected level of wear and tear, the useful life will be adjusted accordingly.
-The carrying amount of the Company's property, plant and equipment is disclosed in Note 11.
+The carrying amounts of the Company's property, plant and equipment and intangible assets are disclosed in Note 11 and Note 12 respectively.